sandstorm-org/tempest/README.md

 The build tool will eventually take care of the entire process of installing the remaining dependencies and building Tempest.
 However it is in progress (see https://github.com/sandstorm-org/tempest/issues/2), so it will only take care of the first part of the build process.

-Run `make toolchain` to install the following dependencies (using the in-progress build tool):
+Run `make toolchain` to install the following dependencies:

 - [Go](https://go.dev/)
 - [TinyGo](https://tinygo.org/)